kisakova/documentation/community/issues/issue.rst

 We are using GitHub as a bug tracker.
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our GitHub repository.

-Before you submit your issue search on GitHub, maybe the same issue has already been reported.
+Before you submit your issue search on GitHub, make sure that the same issue hasn't already been reported.

 * `OroPlatform issue tracker <https://github.com/orocrm/platform/issues?q=>`_
 * `OroCommerce issue tracker <https://github.com/orocommerce/orocommerce/issues?q=>`_